Web Development

 Getting Started with AWS Lambda

-Before getting into pipeline setup, let's briefly cover AWS Lambda.
+Before diving into pipeline setup, let's briefly cover AWS Lambda.
 It's a serverless compute service that runs your code without requiring you to provision or manage servers.
-It supports multiple programming languages, including Node.js, Python, and Java, making it a practical choice for serverless applications of many kinds.
+It supports Node.js, Python, Java, and other runtimes, making it a practical fit for serverless applications of many kinds.

 Setting Up AWS CodePipeline